- Snow Days

 9.6 miles, 19.2 miles round-trip.
 This section of the trail runs parallel to the Sturgeon River, with a nice rustic campground two miles north of Wolverine – Haakwood State Forest Campground – if you’re interested in an overnight stop.
 Another mile north of the campground you’ll find the Rondo Canoe Access site, where the trail crosses the river.
 Stop here for a scenic picnic spot, even a swim in the river.

-Spend some time in Indian River, which is home to Burt Lake State Park, which is not far from the trail (a planned trail connector is in the works) and features a modern campground and beach.
+Spend some time in Indian River, which is home to Burt Lake State Park.
+This is not far from the trail which now also connects to the North Eastern State Trail in this location and features a modern campground and beach.
 Local public shoreline Devoe Beach on Burt Lake also isn’t far off the trail Stop for ice cream at Dairy Mart, 3448 S. Straits Highway, across from the trailhead and the local Chamber of Commerce building.
 A nearby canoe livery, Big Bear Adventures, offers bike shuttle service.
 231-238-8181.